 The clinical trial is a critical stage of drug development workflow, with an estimated average success rate of about 11% for drug candidates moving from Phase 1 towards approval.
-Even if the drug candidate is safe and efficacious, clinical trials might fail due to the lack of financing, insufficient enrollment or poor study design.
+Even if the drug candidate is safe and efficacious, clinical trials might fail due to the lack of financing, insufficient enrollment, or poor study design.
 [Fogel DB.
 2018].

 Another aspect of success in clinical trials is improved patient stratification.
 Since trial patients are expensive - the average cost of enrolling one patient was $15,700-26,000 in 2017 -- it is important to be able to predict which patient will have greater benefit or risk from treatment.
-AI-driven companies operate with multiple data types, such as Electronic Health Records (EHR), omics and imaging data to reduce population heterogeneity and increase clinical study power.
+AI-driven companies operate with multiple data types, such as Electronic Health Records (EHR), omics, and imaging data to reduce population heterogeneity and increase clinical study power.
 Vendors could use speech biomarkers to identify neurological disease progression, imaging analyses to track treatment progression, or genetic biomarkers to identify patients with more severe symptoms.

 AI is also streamlining the operational processes of clinical trials.
 AI vendors help to track patient health from their homes, monitor treatment response, and patient adherence to the trial procedures.
 By doing that AI companies decrease the risk of patient dropouts, which accounted for 30% on average.
-Usually, the Phase 3 clinical study stage requires 1000-3000 participants, with a part of them taking placebo.
+Usually, the Phase 3 clinical study stage requires 1000-3000 participants, with a part of them taking a placebo.
 That’s why the development of synthetic control arms - AI models that could replace the placebo-control groups of individuals thus reducing the number of individuals required for clinical trials - might become a novel trend.

-Below we summarize a list of notable AI-vendors providing advanced tools for clinical development.
+Below we summarize a list of notable AI vendors providing advanced tools for clinical development.